Muslim Gurjars: Maternal lineages

-This research also indicates that in the Gujjars, the highest frequency of the West Eurasian lineage about 62.3%, South Asian is 33.61%, and 4.1% East Eurasian was found.
+In a 2017 study, the mtDNA of Gujjars of Swabi and Buner districts were found to have high frequency of West Eurasian lineages, about 62.3%, with South Asian lineages being 33.61%, and 4.1% were of East Asian origin.

-In the Swat district, they belong to the R1a haplogroup, with a frequency of 48%; M33 haplogroup, 45%; and N5 haplogroup, 7%.
+In the Swat district, mtDNA haplogroup R had a frequency of 48% among the Gujjars; M haplogroup, 45%; and N haplogroup, 7%.

 The study also revealed that the haplogroups found in Gujjars are predominantly 42%; South Asian, 37%; followed by West Eurasian, 2.7%; with smaller positions of Eastern Asian, 1.4% Eastern European, and 1.4%; Northern Asian haplogroups.